TAC 2022 Tracks

 Presentation proposals will be selected at NIST based on the intrinsic value of each proposal, the needs of the program, and the desirability ranking provided by the team.

-The deadline for submitting oral presentation proposals is February 3, 2021 (but please see individual track home pages for exceptions to this deadline).
-Teams are notified by February 8 whether a proposal has been accepted for presentation.
+The deadline for submitting oral presentation proposals is January 15, 2023.
+Teams are notified by January 18, 2023 whether a proposal has been accepted for presentation.

 Any organization whose paper will appear in the TAC proceedings must sign a copyright release form.
 Teams that are giving an oral presentation must also fill in the speaker section of the form.
 The senior author at each organization can sign for other authors, but if a team consists of multiple organizations, a signed copyright release form is required from each organization.